tag/iu-angular/lessons/AngularJS/5-GET With Parameters/5-GET With Parameters.markdown

     - Add necessary components to `myForm.html`:

-      1. AngularJS script file tag
+      1. AngularJS `<script>` file tag
-      2. Local application script file tag
+      2. Local application `<script>` file tag
       3. `ngApp` directive
       4. `ngController` directive

-    - Create a variable in the app to hold the form values, and bind them to the HTML form. (`ngModel`)
+    - Create a variable in the app to hold the form values, and bind it to the HTML form. (`ngModel`)

     - Create `ngSubmit` handler (look at `index.app.js` for a hint).